Moon lights up Gemini December 2 and 3

-Did you know that this constellation is the radiant for the Geminid meteor shower?
-The Geminid meteors streak the sky in any number of directions, but if you trace the paths of these Geminid meteor backward, they all appear to radiate from the constellation Gemini (near the star Castor).
-This is only a chance alignment, however, as the Geminid meteors vaporize or burn up about 60 miles (100 km) above the Earth’s surface, whereas the star Castor resides about 34 light-years distant.
-The Geminid meteor shower is expected to peak on the night of December 13-14, 2020.
+Gemini contains the radiant point for the Geminid meteor shower.
+The Geminid meteors – December’s best meteor shower – streak the sky in any and all directions.
+But, if you trace the paths of these meteors backward, they all appear to emanate from the constellation Gemini, from near its bright star Castor.
+It’s only a chance alignment, of course, as the Geminid meteors are just bits of comet-dust, which vaporize or burn up about 60 miles (100 km) above the Earth’s surface.
+Meanwhile, Castor is a mighty star, residing some 34 light-years distant.
+The Geminids originate right here in our own solar system, in a mysterious blue comet-asteroid hybrid object known as 3200 Phaethon.
+Expect the Geminids’ peak on and around the night of December 13-14, 2020.

-Fortunately, in 2020, there will be no moon to ruin the show, as the new moon and a total eclipse of the sun will take place on December 14, 2020.
+Fortunately, in 2020, there will be no moon to ruin the show, as a new moon and a total eclipse of the sun will take place on December 14.

 Another way to star-hop to the constellation Gemini is by way of the constellation Orion the Hunter.